Antiz96/Linux-Server/Services/Pi-hole-AUR.md

 ### Configure postfix to use gmail as a relay

-I use postfix to send email containing the result of tasks I automatize through various scripts (more information about those scripts in the next paragraph).
+I use postfix to send email containing the result of tasks I automate through various scripts (more information about those scripts in the next paragraph).

 https://www.howtoforge.com/tutorial/configure-postfix-to-use-gmail-as-a-mail-relay/